wp-plugins/add-to-any-subscribe/README.txt

 .9.5.5.1:

-* Replaced short form of PHP's open tags with long form to work around setups with short_open_tag disabled
+* Replaced short form of PHP's open tags with long form to work around configurations with short_open_tag disabled

 .9.5.5: